BalintKomjati/infinite-loop/README.md

 Pull requests are welcome!

-Here Backlog of potential improvements:
+Here is a backlog of potential improvements to get you started :)

  - Add the possibility for the output to "drift" between prompts (now uses the same prompt for all images with different seed)
  - Fix the issue that any resolution higer than 512 will drastically decrease the network's imagination resulting the generated video rather boring. (e.g. upscale after each inpainting step?)